Top Menu

 The first task was to create a wall art piece using the paper hearts.

 I made this frame/board a long time ago.
-You can see that I removed the multiple nails that were left from a previous project.
+You can see that I removed the multiple nails left over from a previous project.
 This is a simple 30" x 35" piece of 1/2" plywood with a 1x2 border to make it look chunky.

 wall art - reuse and recycle